streetpea/chiaki-ng/docs/setup/configuration.md

 2. Switch to **720p** from 1080p

     **720p** requires less bandwidth than 1080p.
-This help if your wireless connection is the problem, especially since it's very easy to do.
+This will help if your wireless connection is the problem, especially since it's very easy to do.
 This can fix video artifacts (white / green flashes) and audio choppiness (both results of connection problems).

 3. Try **short preamble**

-    If you are still having trouble (I didn’t need this but it can help in general and helped significantly improve performance for other streaming services such as Game Pass on my Steam Deck), try using using [short preamble instead of long preamble](https://www.interline.pl/Information-and-Tips/Preamble-Type-Short-Or-Long){target="_blank" rel="noopener noreferrer"} in your router settings.
+    If you are still having trouble (I didn’t need this but it can help in general and helped significantly improve performance for other streaming services such as Game Pass on my Steam Deck), try using using [short preamble instead of long preamble](https://www.interline.pl/Information-and-Tips/Preamble-Type-Short-Or-Long){target="_blank" rel="noopener"} in your router settings.
 You need to change this directly in your router settings for the given network and can do it per network if you set up more than one.
 This is incompatible with old devices (using wifi b/g instead of n or ac).
 Devices from 2011 and newer are required by law to support it and so will definitely work.
 Older devices may or may not support it depending on if they have either n or ac wireless support.
 Short preamble helps the $5GHz$ connection for devices that support it (essentially anything that’s connecting on a $5GHz$ network should use it).
 For streaming, you can set up one network that uses short for your newer devices ($5GHz$ network for me) and one with long for older devices ($2.4 GHz$ network for me since older devices don’t support $5GHz$ anyway).
 My connection worked fine with long preamble on a $2.4 GHz$ network for Chiaki but short (and a $5GHz$ network for that matter) works better in general for devices that support it and has helped others using Chiaki as well as me to help reduce Game Pass streaming lag (which is still much worse than Chiaki and not close to native, but works well for games that don’t require fast or moderately fast reaction times).

+4. For specific game issues, change game resolution settings

+    For example, the game may be set to 4k / resolution mode even though it's only streaming at 1080p or even 720p.
+Additionally, it may be using HDR (which the Steam Deck screen doesn't support).
+Switching these settings off on a game level results in less processing power used on the game and thus more left over for streaming as well as hitting a higher framerate.
+For example, I switched `Ghost of Tsushima` from resolution mode to performance mode and noticed that the occasional performance problems I was experiencing evaporated and the visual quality became much more stable due to the lack of occasional stutters.
+It went from being playable but a noticeable downgrade to indistinguishable from native.

-4. **Turn off VSync** or the equivalent in games that use it
+5. **Turn off VSync** or the equivalent in games that use it

     VSync should only be enabled on the client side while streaming and having it enabled in the game itself can cause issues since it requires some extra overhead and can't actually sync with your screen if you're streaming the game.
 This resulted in issues with white flashes for me while playing Genshin Impact and Sekiro.
 When I turned off VSync in the Genshin Impact settings, these flashes (which had happened multiple times a minute with VSync on) disappeared.
 This affects only a small number of games, but is something to watch out for if you randomly have an issue with one game while others run well with Chiaki/`chiaki4deck`.

+6. Switch framerate to **30fps**

+    **30fps** requires less bandwidth than **60fps**.
+This will help if your wireless connection is the problem, especially since it's very easy to do.
+This can fix video artifacts (white / green flashes) and audio choppiness (both results of connection problems).
+I put this last because it is the biggest performance downgrade and most of the time you don't need to do this.
+However, switching to 30fps / 720p at the default settings is the most surefire way to fix connection issues and a last resort if the methods with virtually no downsides don't do the trick.

 ## Chiaki/`chiaki4deck` via Internet (Outside of Home Connection)

 !!!
 Info "Chiaki/`chiaki4deck` Outside of your Home Network"

     You can also open up ports to connect from the Internet, but the performance will not be as good, with increased input lag being the most noticeable downgrade.
 In this scenario, your connection will depend on both the Internet connection of your PlayStation console via the router and the Internet connection of your computer via your location (internet speeds themselves will apply).
 The farther away (more hops from your router) you get, the worse the performance will get.
 If you are still in the same state, it will likely still be relatively good.
 However, if you go cross-country or something like that, it can degrade significantly.
+Nevertheless, it can be very convenient to use while traveling, especially when playing less timing intensive games (i.e., games that would play well via cloud streaming).